Author

 Ensuring FinOps practices align seamlessly with the broader organizational structure and processes.

 In summary, the FinOps framework, with its well-defined domains and capabilities, empowers organizations to navigate and optimize their cloud costs with precision and efficiency.
-Each domain plays a crucial role in contributing to the overall financial management strategy in a cloud environment.
+Each FinOps domain plays a crucial role in contributing to the overall financial management strategy in a cloud environment.

 2. Capabilities